Art Basel, Statements, Basel, CH

 June 14 - 17, 2018

-Garner’s sculptural and performance work engages with the history of medical experimentation on black women’s bodies in America.
-She refuses to relegate this history into the harmless annals of the past, and focuses instead on the fetishizing of the black female body that exists still today.
+JTT is pleased to present an installation by Doreen Garner designed by the artist specifically for Art Basel.
+Garner’s sculpture and performance work engages the history of medical experimentation on black women’s bodies in America.
+By refusing to relegate this history into a depoliticized record of the past, Garner emphasizes the problematic relationship of medicine and race that persists today.

 This presentation focuses on Dr. James Marion Sims, an American physician who specialized in gynecological surgery.
 His most significant work was to develop a technique for the repair of vesicovaginal fistula, an abnormal or surgically made passage between the bladder and the vagina that was a catastrophic complication of childbirth during the 19th century.
 From 1845 to 1849, Sims performed gruesome experiments on enslaved and purposefully unanesthetized women until he developed a surgical technique to repair the fistula successfully.
 Sims was not only lauded for his achievement in developing this surgical technique, journals that detail his procedures are considered important medical documents to this day.
 In these journals, Sims erroneously claimed that black women had a higher tolerance for pain and thus didn’t require anesthetic.
 Contradictorily in other areas of his journal he claimed that anesthetics weren’t available at the time of his procedures.
 Many medical students have read Sims’s journals over the past century as a part of their education which may contribute to the following study reported by the New York Times in April of this year: